LrGeometry/mATs/README.md

 # Contracts
-The implementation uses 2 separate contracts - a proxy contract (`AGLDTokenProxy.sol`)and an implementation contract(`AGLDTokenV1.sol`).
+The implementation uses 2 separate contracts - a proxy contract (`mATProxy.sol`)and an implementation contract(`mATV1.sol`).
 This allows upgrading the contract, as a new implementation contact can be deployed and the Proxy updated to point to it.
-## AGLDToken
+## mAT
-The AGLDToken offers a number of capabilities, which briefly are described below.
+The mAT offers a number of capabilities, which briefly are described below.
 There are more [detailed design docs](./doc/tokendesign.md) in the `doc` folder.

 ### ERC20 compatible
-The AGLDToken implements the [H]ERC20 interface.
+The mAT implements the [H]ERC20 interface.

 ### Pausable
 The entire contract can be frozen, in case a serious bug is found or there is a serious key compromise.
 No transfers can take place while the contract is paused.